Sport Management - MSc - Video

 There are a variety of careers available to graduates of the course.
 Many students take up roles within the sports industry, for example in consultancy, marketing or administration.
-Other graduates have made use of the more generic business and management skills that are taught on the course to gain employment with organisations such as Apple.
+Other graduates have made use of the more generic business and management skills that are taught on the course to gain employment with organisations such as Apple, for example.

-Many students use the opportunity of their internship to build links with employers.
-Over the past few years students have worked for organisations such as the Belfast Giants, Ulster Sports Academy, Sport Ireland, Adidas, Ecco and the IFA, for example.
+Many students use their internship as an opportunity to build links with employers.
+Over the past few years for example, students have worked for organisations such as the Belfast Giants, Ulster Sport Academy, Sport Ireland, Adidas, Ecco and the IFA.

 Work placement / study abroad

-Students have worked in local sport goods manufacturers and clothing organisations such as Ecco and Adidas as well as with sports clubs, teams and organisations such as the Belfast Giants, Ulster Rugby and the IFA.
+Students have worked in local sport goods manufacturers and clothing organisations such as Ecco and Adidas as well as with sports clubs, teams and organisations such as the Belfast Giants, Ulster Rugby and the IFA, for example.

 Those who teach on the course are experts in their subject area, many are engaged in related research and some staff also have experience of working in industry before taking up post at Ulster University.

-We also bring in guest lecturers from industry to further enhance the classroom experience and provide practitioner input.
+We also bring in guest lecturers from industry to further enhance the classroom experience and bring a practitioner perspective.